Our RSS FeedFollow us on TwitterLike us on Facebook

 Apply for Aid

-Once your teen has compiled her list of colleges and started working on her applications, it's time for parents to begin the process of applying for financial aid.
+In order to qualify for - and receive - financial aid, you need to apply for it through a process that is entirely separate from the college application process.
 A universal first step is filling out FAFSA, the Free Application for Federal Student Aid.
-Your answers to the questions on FAFSA determine your eligibility for federal aid, which makes up a significant portion of the money that financial aid offices have available to disburse to students.
+Your answers to the questions on FAFSA determine your eligibility for federal aid, which makes up a significant portion of the money that college financial aid offices have available to disburse to students.

 1. Complete FAFSA Online

-After you've completed and submitted FAFSA electronically, you'll receive a Student Aid Report (SAR) within a few days that summarizes your information.
-Check it for accuracy and correct any errors.
+After you've completed and submitted FAFSA electronically, you'll receive a Student Aid Report (SAR) within a few days to a few weeks.
+It summarizes your information; check it for accuracy and correct any errors.

 2. Complete College-Specific Forms